 Santana Day Trip from Funchal on the Map

-Madeira is not a big island so the drive Funchal to north coast and back only makes 100 km and less than 2,5 hours direct driving time.
-But the more you stop the more time you will need, hopefully you can use the whole day.
+As Madeira only is a small island the drive from Funchal to Santana and back only makes 100 km which is less than a 2,5 hours drive.
+But the more you stop the more you will see, and a Santana trip easily takes a whole day.

-Our first stop was very close to Funchal, Monte 550 m above the city.
+Our first stop was right up from Funchal: the pretty village of Monte 550 m above the city.

-Google maps told us to take the straightest road Caminho do Monte uphill we happily took that road.
+As Google maps told us to take the straightest road Caminho do Monte uphill we happily took that road.
 But we had absolutely no idea how steep the road was.

-Our small rental car (it was brand new) had a hard time and made a terrible noise and there was some smoke but up we went.
-I’m not sure if I’d like to do that again but he next time to Monte we took another road.
+Our small rental car (which by the way was brand new) had a hard time and made a terrible noise but up we went and came to Monte.
+I’m not sure if I’d like to take this road again.
+The next time we went to Monte we took another road.

-Why do people come down with such a strange mode of transport? – It’s an old tradition on Madeira.
-In 1850 they began to take visitors down this way and to bring them uphill there was the train.
+Why do people come down in such a strange basket?
+It’s a Madeira tradition.
+Round 1850 they found out that they can take visitors down this way – and to bring them up they used a train.

-Toboggan is a thrilling way to return from Monte, even if the speed on a modern surfaced road is not what it used to be when the road was cobbled.
+Toboggan is am exciting way to travel from Monte to Funchal, even if the speed on today’s surfaced road is not what it used to be earlier when the road was cobbled.

-Smartly dressed toboggan drivers, carreiros, sit at the foot of church steps and wait for passengers.
+Smartly dressed toboggan drivers, carreiros, sit below Monte church and wait for passengers.
 They push and steer the sled and use their shoes as brakes.

-Try it, or walk down the road, it’s a nice four km distance to Funchal through old garden suburbs and the views are scenic all the way down.
+Try riding a wicker sled or walk down the road.
+It’s a nice four km walk down to Funchal – through garden suburbs and in a fantastic scenery.

 Monte Cable Car

-It is an amazing ride as well.
-The cable car goes up the green Joao Gomes Valley to Monte cable car station that is the only modern building in the village.
-There are also buses to Monte and another cable car from west of Funchal.
+It is a nice ride as well.
+The cable car goes up the green Joao Gomes Valley and takes you to Monte cable car station.
+Alternatively you can take a bus from Funchal to Monte or use the other cable car line from the west side of Funchal.

-Monte has a famous church Nossa Senhora do Monte from 1818, twin-towered and whitewashed – and it has a painted blue ceiling inside.
+Monte has a famous church Nossa Senhora do Monte from 1818, twin-towered and whitewashed – a church that has a wonderful blue ceiling.

-It is Madeira’s most popular wedding church.
-And crowds also gather to the church in August when pilgrims climb up the 74 steps on their knees.
+Monte’s church is Madeira’s most popular wedding place.
+And it’s also the most popular pilgrim church where crowds gather in August and climb up the 74 steps – on their knees!

-There’s also the Capela de Coreicao, a pretty chapel on a small square close to the miradouro from where you get views of the valley.
+There’s also the Capela de Coreicao, a pretty chapel on a small square.
+The chapel is located close to the miradouro that has fine views of Funchal and the valley.

-To see the Joao Gomes Valley you can also go levada walking.
-There is a path around the valley to Jardim Botanico.
+To see the Joao Gomes Valley you can go levada walking from Monte.
+There is a marked levada walk around the valley to Funchal’s Jardim Botanico.
 We tried the path a little bit and want to return one day and walk more.
 This time we went to see Monte Palace Gardens.

 Monte Palace Tropical Gardens